 The Melbourne Sleep Disorders Centre (MSDC) stated behavioural industries see minimal sleep as a constructive characteristic.

 22% of people work before going to bed, out of which 69% suffer from sleep problems.

 40% of Australians drink alcohol during bedtime and could affect both health and sleep behaviour.

 Results of lack of sleep

-I believe everyone is baffled by the numbers.
-With the above information, let’s see the repercussion of not sleeping enough.
+The numbers baffle everyone.
+With the above information, let’s see the repercussions of not sleeping enough.

-- Due to insufficient sleep, the financial cost incorporated productivity loss of $17.9 billion, $1.8 billion under healthcare costs, $0.6 billion for info $5.9 billion for other charges, including encumbrance cost.
+Due to insufficient sleep, the financial cost incorporated productivity loss of $17.9 billion, $1.8 billion under healthcare costs, $0.6 billion for info, and $5.9 billion for other charges, including encumbrance cost.

 It is a fact that sleep contributes 88% to our physical and 89% to mental health.
 Let us see how Australia is taking the initiative.

 Philips Global Sleep Survey, 2018 reported 63% of Australians are taking measurements for better sleep.
 33% watch TV while 31% reduce caffeine consumption.